finagle/finagle.github.io/source/blog/2017-10-16-fall-in-for-finagle.md

 #### ‘Push’ based API for Protocols

-Modern multiplexing protocols are characteristically very stateful and event driven making them challenging to implement with the current ‘pull’ based abstractions available in Finagle.
+Modern multiplexing protocols are characteristically very stateful and event driven which makes them challenging to implement with the current ‘pull’ based abstractions available in Finagle.

-We are currently working towards the introduction of a Finagle ‘push’ based model which when coupled with a single threaded concurrency model would provide a more efficient and natural foundation for implementing multiplexing protocols.
+We are currently working towards the introduction of a Finagle ‘push’ based model which when coupled with a single threaded concurrency model will provide a more efficient and natural foundation for implementing multiplexing protocols.